Beyond the Surface: Enhancing LLM-as-a-Judge Alignment with Human via Internal Representations: Analyses

 To further investigate whether \mname can enhance human alignment across a broader range of model scales, we conducted experiments using three benchmarks on instruct models of varying sizes from the Qwen2.5 family, including 0.5B, 1.5B, 3B, 7B, 14B, 32B and 72B.

 The Figure~\ref{fig:qwens-direct} and Figure~\ref{fig:qwens-reasoning} show the alignment effectiveness of Vanilla Score, E-Score, and \mname (w. tuning) across Qwen2.5 models from 0.5B to 72B.
 Both direct and reasoning conditions show a mostly upward trend in Spearman correlation coefficients as model size increases across Flask, Helpsteer, and BIGGen datasets, with \mname leading (e.g., 0.658 in Flask for direct, 0.598 for reasoning).
 When the model size exceeds 14B, \mname achieves greater performance gains over the backbone model than the VScore computed using GPT-4o-mini.
 Notably, on the BIGGen dataset, \mname shows a significant improvement on the 0.5B model scale, elevating the Spearman correlation from a negative value (-0.4 for the Vanilla Score) to a positive 0.1, marking a substantial gain compared to the baseline.
-These results demonstrate its effectiveness across different model scales and datasets.
+These results demonstrate its effectiveness across different model scales and datasets, and the benefits brought by \mname are scale-transferable and synergistically amplified as model capacity grows.